 It is common for Catholics in India to assume that Independence Day was timed to coincide with the Feast of the Assumption of the Blessed Virgin Mary into Heaven.
-This is simply not true.
-Whereas the state of India was released from British rule on 15 August 1947, the ancient Marian belief was dogmatically defined three years later, on 1 November 1950.
+This is not true.
+Although the Feast existed, it came to be better known and universally celebrated only after the formal declaration of the dogma by Pope Pius XII on 1 November 1950, that is, three years after the declaration of India’s political independence.

 What, then, is the relation between the two momentous occurrences?
 It is true that a feast commemorating the natural death (Dormition, 13 August) of the Mother of Jesus, the reception of her soul by Christ, resurrection on the third day and physical elevation of her incorrupt body into Heaven (15 August) existed since the sixth century.
 The Eastern churches celebrated this feast, preceded by a fourteen-day period of fasting.